stephanbracke/intermagnet-technical-manual/appendices/includes/adf/imagdirstructure.rst

 are much faster to access than paging through the binary records on the CD-ROM/DVD/USB.

-List of changes to the structure since the first (1991) CD-ROM
+List of Changes to the Structure since the first (1991) CD-ROM
 ``````````````````````````````````````````````````````````````

 .. tabularcolumns:: |>{\centering\arraybackslash}p{1cm}|p{12cm}|